-The earliest spelling I have found recorded for this surname is Hains.
+The earliest confirmed spelling I have found recorded for this surname is Hains.
 However, it can also be found spelled Hins, Ens (possibly because of the French pronunciation of the name), and Heins.
+There is also the possibility of yet another spelling........read on!

-Joseph was from Huerel, Boston, France; born there in 1685 to Jean HAINS & Angelique Holkne, about whom nothing else is known.
+According to the information found in Tanguay's Dictionary, Joseph was born in 1685 in 'Heurel, près Boston'.
+His parents were Jean HAINS & Angelique Holkne, about whom nothing else is known.
+But....

 Joseph married Marie on 3 October 1712 in St. Thomas, Quebec.
 She was the daughter of Jacques POSE & Marie JOBIDON.
 Their son is our ancestor Joseph.